 Introduce a lightning round where teams have only one minute to answer as many questions as possible.
 This time pressure adds excitement and a fast-paced challenge.

-Challenge the trivia buffs with obscure facts that might stump even the most knowledgeable participants:
+Challenge the trivia buffs with less well-known facts that might stump even the most knowledgeable participants.

 5. Mix Up the Formats